Hoyasumii/bee-movie/README.md

 But, Adam, how could they never have told us that?
 Why would you question anything?
 We're bees.
 We're the most perfectly functioning society on Earth.
-You ever think maybe things wor
+You ever think maybe things work